-Start The word "Start" refers to the " button in

-Windows 7.

-HDD or Hard disk

-drive

-Some models are equipped with a "Solid State Drive (SSD)" instead of a hard disk drive.
-In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated.
+Start The word " Start " refers to the " " button in Windows 7.
+HDD or Hard disk drive Some models are equipped with a "Solid State Drive (SSD)" instead of a hard disk drive.In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated.
+Illustration In this manual, situations where the port and connector locations for this series are different, the locations are shown in the illustrations only for some models.